12 Project Management Principles With Examples

 5. Stakeholder Consultations:

 Consulting stakeholders during key decision-making processes can ensure that their perspectives are considered and incorporated into project plans.
-Seeking stakeholder input on issues such as project scope changes, resource allocation, or risk risk management strategies helps build stakeholder buy-in and support.
+Seeking stakeholder input on issues such as project scope changes, resource allocation, or risk management strategies helps build stakeholder buy-in and support.

 6. Stakeholder Representation on Project Teams: